-4 Steps to Manage Your Diabetes for Life
+4 Steps to Diabetes Management for your Life

-Diabetes or high level of blood sugar found in your body is a chronic medical ailment which is increasing at an alarming rate, especially in the last couple of years.
-A lifestyle of people has become in a way that intentionally or unintentionally, you tend to include food that contains high sugar in your day to day diet.
-High blood sugar level can adversely impact your health.
+High blood sugar level can adversely affect your health.
 For people who are suffering from diabetes, are often given advice around diet control and weight loss or tips to do diabetes management!
-Before further analysis of this condition, let’s understand more about the condition and diabetes management.
+Before further analysis of this condition, let us understand more about the condition and diabetes management.

 Step 1: Learn about the type of ailment.

 • Type I –

 It is a chronic condition, in which your body stops making insulin.
 This is where the problem lies, as one needs insulin to take the sugar quotient (or glucose) from the food we consume and turn it into energy for your body, on a regular basis.
 According to scientists, genes and environmental factors, such as viruses, cause this.